microsoft/qsharp/katas/content/key_distribution/index.md

     "title": "Detecting an Eavesdropper"
 })

-Now, let's consider adding an eavesdropper Eve in the protocol.
+Now, let's consider adding an eavesdropper, known as Eve, in the protocol.

 Eve can intercept a qubit from the quantum channel that Alice and Bob are using.
 She can try to get some information from it by measuring it.
 Then she prepares a new qubit and sends it back to the channel for Bob to receive.